santyr/AntiAging/HMGB1-Reducing Stack.md

 # 🌿 The Comprehensive HMGB1-Reducing Stack

 *A natural, science-backed protocol using fasting, targeted nutrition, therapeutic compounds, and lifestyle strategies to reduce HMGB1 expression and systemic inflammation.
-This version is adapted for weight maintenance or gain and includes the latest compound additions.*
+This version is adapted for weight maintenance or gain and includes an advanced optional module for psycho-spiritual health.*

 ---